 JHK’s music is a hybrid of east & west influences.
 Lyrics are traditional sacred mantras sung in a Call & Response format.
 Music is influenced by bluegrass, folkrock & the blues, & is intended to act as a kind of syrup by which the mantra-medicine may “go down” (become internalized).

 These songs were performed & recorded by Doug Hanuman Das in live takes, playing acoustic guitar or harmonium while singing & playing foot percussion.
 He added bass & lead guitars in subsequent takes.

-His late beloved wife, Hillary Willhite (1948-2014, Rest In Peace Immortal Soul) sang harmony & response vocals.
+His late beloved wife, Hillary Willhite (1948-2014, Rest In Peace Blessed Immortal Soul) sang harmony & response vocals.
 A responsive chorus is a traditional aspect of Call & Response Kirtan.

 Regarding these mantra-songs

 Mantra (Sanskrit: मन्त्र) means a sacred utterance, numinous sound, syllable, word, or group of words observed & believed by sages, seers & yogis to have psychological & spiritual powers.
-Earliest mantras were composed in Vedic times by yogis in India, & may be 5000 years old, or perhaps much older.
+Earliest mantras were composed in Vedic times by yogis in India, & may be 5000 years old, or perhaps vastly older.
 Mantras are now found in various schools of Bhakti Yoga, Hinduism, Buddhism, Jainism & Sikhism.